thoughtbot/quietbacktrace/README.markdown

 ------------

 * Test::Unit
-* ActiveSupport (alias method chain, cattr accessor, & mattr accessor)
+* aliasing.rb, sniped from ActiveSupport, allows QB to use alias method chain.

 Resources
 ---------